SapphireLab/Sapphire-TTS-Collection/OpenSource/Official/2024.08.27_Mini-Omni/Paper.md

 ### Experiments Results

 > We first evaluated the model's performance on ASR tasks to assess its speech understanding capabilities.
-> Basic experiments on speech recognition capabilities were conducted using the four test sets from LibriSpeech \citep{librispeech}: test-clean, test-other, dev-clean, and dev-other.
+> Basic experiments on speech recognition capabilities were conducted using the four test sets from [LibriSpeech](../../../Datasets/2015.04.19_LibriSpeech.md): test-clean, test-other, dev-clean, and dev-other.
-> Results are presented in Table 2, where we compare the accuracy of our adopted speech recognition systems, wav2vec2 \citep{wav2vec} and Whisper-small, as well as the VITA \citep{vita}.
+> Results are presented in Table 2, where we compare the accuracy of our adopted speech recognition systems, [wav2vec2](../../../Models/Speech_Representaion/2020.06.20_Wav2Vec2.0.md) and Whisper-small, as well as the [VITA](../2024.08.09_VITA/Paper.md).
-> The findings indicate that while Mini-Omni's speech recognition performance slightly lags behind Whisper-small’s \citep{whisper} decoder, it still achieves an excellent level of audio comprehension.
+> The findings indicate that while Mini-Omni's speech recognition performance slightly lags behind [Whisper](../../../Models/Speech_LLM/2022.12.06_Whisper.md)-small’s decoder, it still achieves an excellent level of audio comprehension.

 ### Case Study

-> Here, we present several cases to demonstrate \textbf{Mini-Omni}'s capabilities in speech understanding and reasoning.
+> Here, we present several cases to demonstrate ***Mini-Omni***'s capabilities in speech understanding and reasoning.
 > These examples reveal that speech-based reasoning is somewhat weaker compared to text-based reasoning, highlighting the necessity for batch generation.
 > For more impressive examples, please refer to https://github.com/gpt-omni/mini-omni.

 ## 6.Conclusions: 结论

-> In this work, we introduce \textbf{Mini-Omni}, the first multi-modal model with direct speech-to-speech capabilities.
+> In this work, we introduce ***Mini-Omni***, the first multi-modal model with direct speech-to-speech capabilities.
 > Building on previous approaches that use text-guided speech generation, we propose a parallel text and audio generation method that leverages minimal additional data and modules to rapidly transfer a language model's text capabilities to the audio modality, supporting streaming output interactions with high model and data efficiency.
 > We explore both text-instructed streaming parallel generation and batch parallel generation, which further enhance the model's reasoning ability and efficiency.
 > Our approach successfully addresses challenging real-time dialogue tasks using a model with only 0.5 billion parameters.
-> We have developed the \textbf{Any Model Can Talk} method, based on a pre and post-adapter design, to facilitate rapid speech adaptation of other models with minimal additional training.
+> We have developed the **Any Model Can Talk** method, based on a pre and post-adapter design, to facilitate rapid speech adaptation of other models with minimal additional training.
 > Additionally, we have released the VoiceAssistant-400K dataset for fine-tuning speech output, designed to minimize the generation of code symbols and assist humans in a voice assistant-like manner.
 > All our data, inference, and training codes will be progressively open-sourced at https://github.com/gpt-omni/mini-omni.
 > We hope to provide guidance and support for other work focused on language model speech interaction.